-Next to his teaching career, Sagan worked as an advisor to NASA.
-One of his tasks there was to instruct the Apollo astronauts before flying to the moon.
+Next to his teaching career, Sagan worked as an advisor to NASA, where has contributed to most of the unmanned space missions that have explored our solar system.
+One of his tasks there was to instruct the Apollo astronauts before flying to the Moon.
 When contributing to the robotic spacecraft missions, Sagan got the idea to add a message on spacecraft destined to leave the Solar System that could potentially be understood by any extraterrestrial intelligence that might find it.
 The first message was attached to space probe Pioneer 10, launched in 1972.
-Another was attached to Voyager in 1977.
+Another was attached to the Voyager space probes in 1977.

 References and Further Reading:

 - A man whose time has come—Interview with Carl Sagan, New Scientist, July 4, 1974

 - Carl Sagan’s Life and Legacy as Scientist, Teacher, and Skeptic